douglasjmcdo/portfolio-react/pseudocode.md

 ## BOARD
 The BOARD contains ENTRIES.
 The BOARD has clickable industry filters along the top of the app, as well as an openable sort/filter menu.

+  ### SORTING
   ENTRIES on the board can be filtered or sorted by DATE, TITLE, MEDIUM (type of art), or INDUSTRY (for professional portfolios).
+If sorting by MEDIUM or INDUSTRY, entries will be sorted based on the FIRST ONE LISTED in their array of mediums or industries.

 ### OBJECT: BOARD
   sort: "medium" / "date" / none